 Have a lawful basis.
 The GDPR requires that you have at least one lawful basis for processing user data.
 There are 6 lawful bases outlined under the GDPR.

 Aquire verifiable consent.
-Under the GDPR, consent is one of several “lawful bases” for processing user data and as such, it must be “freely given, specific, informed and explicit”.
+Under the GDPR, consent is one of several legal/ lawful bases for processing user data and as such, it must be “freely given, specific, informed and explicit”.
 This means that the mechanism for acquiring consent must be unambiguous and involve a clear “opt-in” action (the regulation specifically forbids pre-ticked boxes and similar “opt-out” mechanisms).

 The GDPR also gives users a specific right to withdraw consent and, therefore, it must be as easy to withdraw consent as it is to give it.
 Because consent under the GDPR is such an important issue, it’s vital that you document and keep clear records related to the consent.